 Practicing law since 2002, T.J. has been successful in numerous jury trials in multiple counties and often settles cases for considerably less than his clients have set aside in reserves.
 T.J. approaches each case with an aggressive, yet professional disposition and places an emphasis on providing his clients with the best and strongest defense, while strategizing to resolve cases at the least expense.

 When he is not advocating for his clients, T.J. volunteers his legal services pro bono to the non-profit organization “It’s A Pittie Rescue” based out of Peotone, Illinois, which rescues, rehabilitates, and re-homes pit bull breeds.
 In a recent case, he assisted a pet owner’s dog that was involved in an altercation with another dog.
 T.J. reviewed the Animal Control Ordinance and worked with the owners of both dogs, as well as the Village prosecutors over the course of months and multiple court appearances to reach an agreement vacating the order of euthanasia, resulting in “Teddy” being released from Animal Control and reuniting with his family.
-Additionally, he has raised over $25,000 for the organization by completing various events including the Chicago Triathlon, Alcatraz Swim, Savage Race, and the 100-mile Tri State Bicycle Tour.
+Additionally, he has raised more than $25,000 for the organization by participating in various events including the Chicago Triathlon, Alcatraz Swim, Savage Race, and the 100-mile Tri State Bicycle Tour.

 - Chicago Bar Association